Unsatisfactory academic progress

 Unsatisfactory academic progress correspondence

-Students who have failed the faculty's progress rules at the end of the year will be sent a Notice of Referral and Hearing to their Monash student email and a generic letter to their postal address recorded on WES.
+Students who have failed the faculty's progress rules at the end of the year will be sent a Notice of Referral and Hearing to their Monash student email and a generic letter to their postal address recorded on WES and SMS text to their mobile phone recorded on WES.
 Students who think they may have failed the faculty’s progress rules are advised to check their email account for faculty correspondence regarding their end of year progression.
 It is important that students respond to this notice as failure to do so may lead to exclusion.

 Students should check their Monash email every 48 hours and must ensure that the University has their current postal address details at all times – including during the December-February period.
 Failure to receive university notices will not be accepted as a ground for appeal against exclusion.
 Postal addresses may be updated via WES.